-Investors are not content with only storing the digital assets, and hope for appreciation in the value find new ways to make their crypto work for them.
+Investors are not content with only storing digital assets and hope for appreciation in the value to find new ways to make their crypto work for them.
 Among the many passive earning strategies on crypto assets, crypto staking and yield farming crypto are becoming increasingly popular.
 But wait, which one of these is best suited for you?
 What are the risks and advantages involved in both?

 Here we have answered just that!
 Before you invest in either, learning the risks and comparing the two strategies are necessary.

 Yield farming refers to the method of generation of cryptocurrency from cryptocurrency holdings.
 It is known as crypto farming because of its “growing your own crypto” concept.
 It includes lending crypto assets to DeFi (Decentralized Finance) platforms, where they are locked up in the pool (liquidity pool), which is a smart way of holding funds.

 DeFi takes on the concept of decentralized blockchain and works it out in the finance world.
 Liquidity is provided to the DeFi protocol by locking the funds in the liquidity pool, where they can be used to facilitate borrowing, lending, and trading.
 The platform earns fees by providing liquidity paid to the investors regarding their share in the pool.